From Zero to an Interactive Social Robot using ROS4HRI and LLMs

 We will also explore how a simple yet complete social robot architecture can be assembled using ROS 2, PAL Robotics’ toolset to quickly generate robot application templates, and a LLM backend.

-CHAPTER 0: Preparing your environment
+PART 0: Preparing your environment

 Pre-requisites